905-764-7570 info@rscc.ca

 Individual Study Sessions, Lab Workshops, and Check-ins

 Due to the low residency of our program we make sure to connect with our students through individual course sessions and group lab workshops.
-Each student has an experienced teacher to guide them.
+All students have an experienced teacher to guide them.
 These additional sessions help the students to deepen their understanding of the essentials and identify ways of applying what is learned into their programs.
-On-site lab workshops demonstrate living examples of how bodily care of the child, practical activities, the creation of an environment that supports unhindered movement can be incorporated into their own programs.
+On-site lab workshops demonstrate living examples of how bodily care of the child, practical activities, and the creation of an environment that supports unhindered movement can be incorporated into their own programs.
 Our directors meet with each student once a term and offer additional support as needed.

 Practicums and Internship